 This field of research covers both pre and post-harvest methods to reduce the level and incidence of pathogen contamination of poultry carcasses and products.

 Program 1: Poultry product food safety.
 Technologies researched include probiotic/prebiotic therapies, ebeam irradiation, vaccination technologies, health management strategies, biosecurity, emergency disease management and post-harvest treatments.
 The work of this group is widely cited and they are highly sought after for individual interaction with industry decision-makers and invited presentations throughout the world.

-Faculty – David Caldwell, Luc Berghman, Tri Duong, Suresh Pillai, Morgan Farnell, Sanjay Reddy, Christine Alvarado
+Faculty – David Caldwell, Luc Berghman, Tri Duong, Suresh Pillai, Audrey McElroy, Sanjay Reddy, Christine Alvarado